 After the success of Snow White and the Seven Dwarfs, the next film to be given the green light by Walt is an adaptation of the children’s novel The Adventures of Pinocchio.
 A man named Geppetto creates a wooden puppet boy and called it Pinocchio.
 One night, a blue fairy brings Pinocchio to life and tells him that he can become a real boy if he proves himself.
 This is one of the darker early Disney films, which is saying something because a lot of Disney films have some darkness in them.

 It’s not that surprising how dark the movie is especially when it’s based on a really screwed-up book.
 Hell, this movie is relatively tame in comparison.
 The budget for this film is much larger than Snow White and you can tell in the details and in the movements.
 Pinocchio is a naive puppet who wants to be a real boy and is willing to do whatever he can to prove himself, but he doesn’t know how cruel the world can be and has been subjected to being an attraction of a puppet show run by a cruel man to being influenced to go to an island full of delinquent boys.
 What makes Pinocchio appealing is that he tries his best to be good, but he makes mistakes and suffers the consequences.
 Kinda like how a real kid would be.
 And he eventually learns his lesson after the climax (where he and Geppetto tried to escape a monster whale).
-His selflessness convinces the blue fairy to make him into the real boy.
+His selflessness convinces the blue fairy to make him into a real boy.
 It’s also home to When You Wish Upon A Star, which has become Disney’s trademark song.
-This movie, along with Snow White, establishes a lot of what we expect from a Disney: magic, tonal shifts from light to dark, a sense of hope, etc. I give Pinocchio an 8/10.
+This movie, along with Snow White, establishes a lot of what we expect from a Disney: magic, tonal shifts from light to dark, a sense of hope, etc. I give Pinocchio a 9/10.

 Release Date: November 13, 1940